13 (Blur album): Musical style and composition

 13 sees the band moving further away from their Britpop past into more cerebral and dense musical territory.
 Some of the songs, however, are evocative of songs from their previous efforts, such as "Bugman", "Coffee & TV" and "1992".
 "Bugman" has an industrial rock sound.
 The instrumental closer "Optigan 1" was created using an Optigan optical organ.
 The album is in the style of a loose concept album, much like other Blur albums, in this case about life and relationships.
 Much of the album was inspired by Albarn's breakup with Elastica singer Justine Frischmann.
 Two of the singles, "Tender" and "No Distance Left to Run", describe Albarn's love for Frischmann and his struggle to move on.
 The album features several short hidden tracks at the end of songs, stretching the playing time out; examples of this are "Coffee & TV", "B.L.U.R.E.M.I.", "Battle" and "Caramel", the latter of which features two hidden tracks.
 The album is named after the band's recording studio as well as the number of tracks on the album (bar the hidden tracks).

 Artwork

 The cover is a portion of an oil painting by Graham Coxon called Apprentice.
+Whilst Coxon initially suggested the piece was a self-portrait upon the album's release, he later revealed in his 2022 memoir Verse, Chorus, Monster! that the central figure was modelled after Adso of Melk from Umberto Eco's novel The Name of the Rose.
 The album's singles also have cover art by Coxon.
 The numbers 1 and 3 have been painted so they also form the letter "B" – revealed on the back cover to be for Blur.
 This was not present on the original Apprentice, nor was the "shine" on the figure's head, which appears on 13.
 These additions were made long after the original Apprentice, which was painted in 1996.
 The band's logo does not appear on the album in any form, aside from a sticker on the CD packaging.
 The logo is also absent from the single covers.